 When you plan to visit a risky or disordered site

-When you are visiting a crowded place.
-In such cases, a tour guide can assist you with tricks and tips to avoid the crowd and reach the destination safely
+When you are visiting a crowded place, in such cases, a tour guide can assist you with tricks and tips to avoid the crowd and reach the destination safely.

 When you have no idea of the safe and hygienic dining place

-To enjoy yet stay safe from unexpected incidents during an adventure trip
+To enjoy yet stay safe from unexpected incidents during an adventure trip.

 If you want to gain a detailed understanding of the history or culture of any place

-If you have decided this is your life, then don’t wait and get qualified to make a successful start in the tourism industry.
+If you have decided this is your life, don't wait and get qualified to make a successful start in the tourism industry.

 Useful Links to Explore: